JLSteenwyk/ClipKIT/docs/DOCS.md

 ## Documentation
 The documentation is built using Sphinx.

+#### Option 1: pipenv (recommended)
-Assuming you have Python 3 and [pipenv](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv) installed, run the following:
+Assuming you have Python 3 and [pipenv](https://pipenv.readthedocs.io/en/latest/install/#installing-pipenv) installed, run:

 ```shell
 cd docs